|

 The general objectives of Courses are outlined below:

-1. Generate a fundamental understanding of the consequences of passing an electrical current through an electrical interface.
+1. Generate a fundamental understanding of the consequences of passing an electrical current through an electrical interface or an arcing contact.

 Depending on the customer's specific requirements, the course may be customized to address to contact properties of